teamdeeson/codex/docs/handbook/roles-at-deeson.md

 - Client development
 - Pre-client release quality control and testing.

 #Additional accountabilities

 In addition to their primary role, some team members hold additional accountabilities as well:

+##Project Lead

+Project leads have overall accountability to the business and the client for on-time, on-budget, high quality delivery of projects.
+They provide leadership to the client and to the team on overall approach and delivery.

+The accountabilities of the project lead role are:

+1. Ensuring the team delivers agreed products on-time
+2. Encourage full participation of team members within their defined roles, responsibilities and empowerment
+3. Ensuring that the development process is properly focused and controlled
+4. Ensuring that all testing and review activity is properly scheduled and carried out
+5. Managing risks and issues at the Timebox level, escalating to the Project Manager, Business Visionary or Technical Coordinator as required
+6. Monitoring progress on a day-to-day basis for all team activities
+7. Decisions on project resourcing
+8. Facilitating communication of team progress with the Project Manager
+9. Facilitating the daily stand-ups, ensuring they are timely, focussed and brief
+10. Facilitating reviews and retrospectives with the team

 ##Pod Lead

-1. Client satisfaction
-2. Delivering projects (on time, on budget, on spec)
-3. Pod capacity
-4. Pod capability
+1. Facilitation of pod capacity
-5. New team member successful on-boarding into the pod
+2. New team member successful on-boarding into the pod
-6. Company processes followed by all
-7. Team member engagement and happiness
+3. Team member engagement and happiness

 ##Chapter Lead

+1. Quality of chapter output on client and internal projects
-1. Establishing, sharing and maintaining professional best practice within the chapter
+2. Establishing, sharing and maintaining professional best practice within the chapter
-2. Thought leadership outside the agency
+3. Thought leadership outside the agency
-3. New team member successful first year
+4. New team member successful first year
-4. Professional learning and coaching for chapter members
+5. Professional learning and coaching for chapter members
-5. Acting as the senior expert for complex and tricky problems
+6. Acting as the senior expert for complex and tricky problems
-6. Innovation, R&D and creativity within the chapter
+7. Innovation, R&D and creativity within the chapter

 #Technical specialisms